aaryaamoharir/OS_Project2/devlog.md

 I noticed that in my output, the teller would actually be ready to serve before the customer left the teller after the first customer and realized that it was because I was never resetting the threading.Event() conditions so I'll go in and fix all of those as well.

+Since I was handling all customer transaction inside the with queue_condition, each customer transaction was being handled in one go.
+Therefore, it wasn't properly simulating multiple tellers working at one time.
+Fixes for this included moving everything out of the with statement while still making sure it was in the while loop since that shouldn't stop before all the customers are handled.